Williams syndrome: Cause

 Williams syndrome is a microdeletion syndrome caused by the spontaneous deletion of genetic material from the chromosomal region 7q11.23.
 This is a heterozygous deletion, which results in haploinsufficient expression of the 25–27 genes in this region.
 CLIP2, ELN, GTF2I, GTF2IRD1, and LIMK1 are among the genes typically deleted.
 Haploinsufficiency for the ELN gene, which codes for the extracellular matrix protein elastin, is associated with connective-tissue abnormalities and cardiovascular disease (specifically supravalvular aortic stenosis and supravalvular pulmonary stenosis).
-Elastin insufficiency may also contribute to distinct facies, harsh or hoarse voice, hernias, and bladder diverticula often found in those with Williams syndrome.
+Elastin insufficiency may also contribute to distinct faces, harsh or hoarse voice, hernias, and bladder diverticula often found in those with Williams syndrome.
 Haploinsufficiency in LIMK1, GTF2I, GTF2IRD1, and perhaps other genes may help explain the characteristic difficulties with visual–spatial tasks.
 Additionally, some evidence shows that haploinsufficiency in several of these genes, including CLIP2, may contribute to the unique behavioral characteristics, learning disabilities, and other cognitive difficulties seen in WS.

 Diagnosis

 According to the Williams Syndrome Association, its diagnosis begins with the recognition of physical symptoms and markers, which is followed by a confirmatory genetic test.
 The physical signs that often indicate a suspected case of WS include puffiness around the eyes, a long philtrum, and a stellate pattern in the iris.
 Physiological symptoms that often contribute to a WS diagnosis are cardiovascular problems, particularly aortic or pulmonary stenosis, and feeding disturbance in infants.
 Developmental delays are often taken as an initial sign of the syndrome, as well.

 If a physician suspects a case of WS, the diagnosis is confirmed using one of two possible genetic tests: Micro-array analysis or the fluorescent in situ hybridization test, which examines chromosome 7 and probes for the existence of two copies of the elastin gene.
 Since 98-99% of individuals with WS lack half of the 7q11.23 region of chromosome 7, where the elastin gene is located, the presence of only one copy of the gene is a strong sign of WS.
 This confirmatory genetic test has been validated in epidemiological studies and has been demonstrated to be a more effective method of identifying WS than previous methods, which often relied on the presence of cardiovascular problems and facial features (which, while common, are not always present).

 Reliance on facial features to identify WS may cause a misdiagnosis of the condition.
 Among the more reliable features suggestive of WS are congenital heart disease, periorbital fullness ("puffy" eyes), and the presence of a long, smooth philtrum.
 Less reliable signs of the syndrome include anteverted nostrils, a wide mouth, and an elongated neck.
 Even with significant clinical experience, reliably identifying Williams syndrome based on facial features alone is difficult.
 This is particularly the case in individuals of non-white backgrounds, where typical WS facial features (such as full lips) are more prevalent.